chexware/t3rn/pallets/executor-sequence/README.md

 ```
 ### Variants

-Implementation using generic substrate node template and Polkadot version 1.0 at **take-at-home-task-prototype** branch
+Implementation using generic node template and Polkadot version 1.0 at **take-at-home-task-prototype** branch

-Implementation modified t3rn blokchain + primitives and Polkadot version 0.9.27 at **take-at-home-task** branch
+Implementation using modified t3rn blockchain + primitives and Polkadot version 0.9.27 at **take-at-home-task** branch